vatesfr/xen-orchestra/docs/xo-server.md

 #### VM streaming

-Another possibility is to stream a VM from a host to another.
+Another possibility is to stream a VM from one host to another.

 To do that previously, you needed to export your VM somewhere, then re-import it:

 ![](https://xen-orchestra.com/blog/content/images/2015/10/oldsolution.png)

-Thanks to our architecture, it's now far better:
+Thanks to our architecture, it's now far easier:

 ![](https://xen-orchestra.com/blog/content/images/2015/10/newsolution.png)

 #### Patching on the fly

-To install a patch manually, you need a lot of steps: find, download, extract and apply the patch, sequentially.
+To install a patch manually, it requires a lot of steps: find, download, extract and apply the patch, sequentially.

-"xo-server" can do all these steps once:
+"xo-server" can do all these steps at once:

-1. downloading automatically the patch on Citrix servers
+1. automatically download the patch from Citrix servers
-2. unzipping it and uploading it on the fly to your host
+2. unzip it and upload it on the fly to your host
-3. applying it as soon it's done
+3. apply it as soon it's done

 ### Pluggable

-It's really easy to plug other modules to XO-server, and extend or adapt the solution to your needs (see XO-web and XO-cli for real examples).
+It's really easy to connect other modules to XO-server, and extend or adapt the solution to your needs (see XO-web and XO-cli for real examples).

 #### ACLs